coprolit/rpg-rules/injury-death-healing.md

 Untreated injuries will likely result in permanent injury (penalties) or death.

 ##### First Aid
-The **First Aid** skill enable treament of any `light` injury if utilizing the necessary equipment (e.g. skin sealer for light bleeding, splints and casts for light sprains and fractures).
+The **First Aid** skill enable treament of minor injuries if utilizing the necessary equipment:

-In addition, this skill can be used to slow or halt the effects of `medium` or `severe` injuries (e.g. reducing bleeding rate, set medium fractures and stop associated deterioration).
+- **Skin sealer** can be used to stop the bleeding of minor wounds or slow the bleeding of more serious wounds
+- **Splints** and **casts** can be used to stabilize sprains and fractures (stop associated deterioration).
+For a leg, the patient cannot move faster than a walk, and for arms the limb is unusable while in the splint, but the limb is kept stable.

 **First Aid** is generally ineffective when dealing with `medium` or `severe` nerve or organ damage.

-##### Medical Practice
+##### Surgery
-Complicated problems, like `medium` or `severe` nerve or organ damage, require surgery using the **Medical Practice** skill and proper hospital equipment.
+Complicated problems, like `medium` or `severe` shattered bones, nerve or organ damage, require surgery using the **Medical Practice** skill and proper hospital equipment.

 #### Recovery from injuries
 When an injury is treated, a recovery roll is made to determine how long it takes to recover: